Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 - Returning the task list

-You can specify the action type `orderFreeCertificate` to refine the search.
+You can specify the action type `orderFreeCertificate` to refine the search:

 > [!api]
 >
 > @api {v1} /ipLoadbalancing GET /ipLoadbalancing/{serviceName}/task
 >

-- Returning the status of a particular task
+- Returning the status of a particular task:

 > [!api]
 >